Intrinsic definitions of "relative velocity" in general relativity: Introduction

-This paper has two big parts: \begin{itemize} \item The first one is formed by Sections \ref{sec3} and \ref{sec4}, where all the concepts are defined, trying to make the paper as self-contained as possible.
+\item The first one is formed by Sections \ref{sec3} and \ref{sec4}, where all the concepts are defined, trying to make the paper as self-contained as possible.
 In Section \ref{sec3}, we define the \textit{kinematic} and \textit{Fermi} relative velocities in the framework of spacelike simultaneity (also called Fermi simultaneity), obtaining some general properties and interpretations.
 The kinematic relative velocity generalizes the usual concept of relative velocity when the two observers $\beta $, $\beta '$ are at the same event.
 On the other hand, the Fermi relative velocity does not generalize this concept, but it is physically interpreted as the variation of the \textit{relative position} of $\beta '$ with respect to $\beta $ along the world line of $\beta $.
-Analogously, in Section \ref{sec4}, we define and study the \textit{spectroscopic} and \textit{astrometric} relative velocities in the framework of observed (lightlike) simultaneity. \item In the second one (Sections \ref{sec5} and \ref{sec6}) we give some relations between these concepts in special and general relativity.
+Analogously, in Section \ref{sec4}, we define and study the \textit{spectroscopic} and \textit{astrometric} relative velocities in the framework of observed (lightlike) simultaneity.

+\item In the second one (Sections \ref{sec5} and \ref{sec6}) we give some relations between these concepts in special and general relativity.
 In Section \ref{sec5} we find general expressions, in special relativity, for the relation between kinematic and Fermi relative velocities, and between spectroscopic and astrometric relative velocities.
-Finally, in Section \ref{sec6} we show some fundamental examples in Schwarzschild and Robertson-Walker space-times. \end{itemize}
+Finally, in Section \ref{sec6} we show some fundamental examples in Schwarzschild and Robertson-Walker spacetimes.